synaesthetik/launchtab/README.md

 To modify the extension:

 1. Make your changes to the files
-2. Go to `chrome://extensions/` or `about:debugging` in Firefox
+2. Go to `about:debugging#/runtime/this-firefox` in Firefox
-3. Click the refresh icon on the LaunchTab extension
+3. Click the "Reload" button on the LaunchTab extension
 4. Open a new tab to see your changes

 ### Releasing New Versions